 Waldencast Acquisition Corp. (the "Company") was incorporated in the Cayman Islands on December 8, 2020.
 The Company was formed for the purpose of entering into a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar Business Combination with one or more businesses (a "Business Combination").
 The Company is not limited to a particular industry or geographic region for purposes of consummating a Business Combination.
 The Company is an early stage and emerging growth company and, as such, the Company is subject to all of the risks associated with early stage and emerging growth companies.
-The Company has selected December 31 as its fiscal year end.

 The Company was formed on December 8, 2020 and remained dormant through December 31, 2020.
 For the period from December 8, 2020 (inception) through December 31, 2020, there had been no activity since the formation of the entity and no equity shares were issued.
 The Company commenced operations on January 12, 2021 when the Founder Shares were issued.
-All activity since January 12, 2021 relates to the Company's formation and the initial public offering (the "Initial Public Offering"), as described below.
+All activity since January 12, 2021 relates to the Company's formation and the initial public offering (the "Initial Public Offering") and identifying a target or targets for a Business Combination, as described below.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.
+The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering and change in fair value of its warrant and forward purchase agreement liabilities.